Renovated Moody Coliseum Reopens For Commencement, Basketball Games

 “The renovation of Moody Coliseum enhances a valuable resource that serves as a gathering place convenient to the entire region,” says President R. Gerald Turner.
 “Programs ranging from academic ceremonies to George W. Bush Presidential Center offerings to athletic events will attract thousands to SMU.”

 Through the leadership of the Moody Foundation and the Millers, and the generous support of other donors, the renovation features widening of the entry lobby and concourses, event space, party suites, premium and loge seating, and courtside retractable seating designated for students.
 Technology improvements include new video boards, scoreboards, sound system, broadcast capabilities, and heating and cooling systems.
 In addition, new conference rooms and coaches’ offices were created, and locker rooms and restrooms were upgraded.

 Known as SMU Coliseum when it opened in 1956, the building was renamed Moody Coliseum in 1965 in recognition of a $1 million gift from the Moody Foundation.

-Moody Coliseum also has been the venue for bands such as the Rolling Stones, Three Dog Night, Grateful Dead, Queen, U2 and Pearl Jam.
-Dallas’ first professional basketball team, the Chaparrals, competed at Moody along with professional tennis players at the Virginia Slims and WCT professional tennis tournaments.
-Cheerleading, basketball and volleyball camps, Boy Scout conferences and dance marathons also have taken place at Moody.
+Moody Coliseum also has been the venue for bands such as the Rolling Stones, Three Dog Night, Grateful Dead, U2 and Pearl Jam.
+Dallas’ first professional basketball team, the Chaparrals, competed at Moody along with professional tennis players at the Virginia Slims and WCT tennis tournaments.
+Sports camps and dance marathons also have taken place at Moody.

-The first athletic event will be an American Athletic Conference double-header men’s and women’s basketball games January 4, with the men playing University of Connecticut and the women playing South Florida.
+The first athletic event was an American Athletic Conference double-header men’s and women’s basketball games January 4, with the men playing University of Connecticut and the women playing South Florida.